Arts & Sciences Fellowships

 We are proud to not only offer our students among the most substantial stipends of any Writing Program in the country, but to provide full and equal funding to every student we accept.
 We feel this contributes substantially to the sense of fairness and collegiality in our workshops.
-Both years in the program are funded by a University Fellowship.
-In 2021-22, the value of full tuition remission is $57,750, and the University fellowship stipend is $28,152 for 12 months.
+Both years in the program are funded by an A&S Fellowship.
+In 2023-24, the value of full tuition remission is $57,750, and the A&S Fellowship stipend is $28,152 for 12 months.

 Other Forms of Support

 There are also three highly competitive university-wide fellowships which Writing Program students are urged to apply for separately.
 (The only students in the Writing Program who receive a different level of support are those who win these fellowships.)

 The Dean’s Distinguished Graduate Fellowships in Arts & Sciences have been created to enhance the recruitment of and to recognize some of our most outstanding incoming graduate students.
 This program will support incoming PhD and MFA students with the promise of exceptional academic distinction; with a demonstrated interest to advance the public good; and who will contribute to the diversity and intellectual vitality of our university community.
 The primary intent of the program is to support the recruitment of outstanding candidates and help departments make a compelling offer to their best applicants.